dbtedman/go-link-check/README.md

 docker build --tag glc:latest . && docker run -it --rm glc:latest -url="https://danieltedman.com"
 ```

-## Want to lean more?
+## How to contribute?

--   See our [Contributing Guide](CONTRIBUTING.md) for details on how this repository is developed.
+Read our [Contributing Guide](CONTRIBUTING.md) to learn more about how to contribute to this project.

--   See our [Changelog](CHANGELOG.md) for details on which features, improvements, and bug fixes have been implemented
--   See our [License](LICENSE.md) for details on how you can use the code in this repository.
+## Is this project secure?

--   See our [Security Guide](SECURITY.md) for details on how security is considered.
+Read our [Security Guide](SECURITY.md) to learn how security is considered during the development and operation of this plugin.

+## How is the project structured?

+Read our [Architecture Document](ARCHITECTURE.md) to learn how this project is structured.

+## License

+The [MIT License](./LICENSE.md) is used by this project.